Molly is a creative and focused litigator who practices in state and federal courts across the country.

-Molly represents survivors and victims of gun violence in litigation.
-She also defends common sense gun regulations by representing municipalities whose laws are being challenged by the gun lobby
+Molly represents survivors and victims of gun violence in litigation against gun traffickers, members of the gun industry, and government entities.
+She also defends common sense gun regulations by representing municipalities whose laws are being challenged by the gun lobby.
+She is a skilled litigator and appellate advocate, with over a decade of experience.

 The information contained in the Everytown Law webpage is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 No recipient of content from this site, client or otherwise, should act or refrain from acting on the basis of any content included in the site without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from an attorney licensed in the recipient’s state.
 The content of this website contains general information and may not reflect current legal developments, verdicts or settlements.
 The transmission of information through this site does not constitute or create an attorney-client relationship between Everytown and any recipient or sender.